varletjs/rattail/docs/cli/lockfile-check.md

 # lockfile-check

-Detect lockfile changes and auto-install dependencies.
+Check if lockfile is updated.

 Supported lockfiles: